OpenMS/pyopenms-docs/docs/source/wrapping_workflows_new_classes.rst

 not build any more.
 Thus, find the corresponding file in the ``pyOpenMS/pxds/`` folder and adjust the function declaration accordingly.

-How to wrap new methods in existing classes
+How to Wrap New Methods in Existing Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Lets say you have written a new method for an existing OpenMS class and you would like to expose this method to pyOpenMS.
-First, identify the correct ``.pxd`` file in the ``src/pyOpenMS/pxds`` folder (for example for ``Adduct`` that would be `Adduct.pxd
+First, identify the correct ``.pxd`` file in the ``src/pyOpenMS/pxds`` folder (for example for :py:class:`~.Adduct` that would be `Adduct.pxd
 <https://github.com/OpenMS/OpenMS/blob/develop/src/pyOpenMS/pxds/Adduct.pxd>`_).
 Open it and add your new function *with the correct indentation*:

 - Place the full function declaration into the file (indented as the other functions)
 - Check whether you are using any classes that are not yet imported, if so add a corresponding ``cimport`` statement to the top of the file.
-E.g. if your method is using using ``MSExperiment``, then add ``from MSExerpiment cimport *`` to the top (note its cimport, not import).
+E.g. if your method is using using :py:class:`~.MSExperiment`, then add ``from MSExerpiment cimport *`` to the top (note its cimport, not import).
 - Remove any qualifiers (e.g. `const`) from the function signature and add `nogil except +` to the end of the signature

   - Ex: ``void setType(Int a);`` becomes ``void setType(Int a) nogil except +``